-The Company's participation in the multi-employer defined benefit pension plan for the years ended December 31, 2011 and 2010 is outlined in the table below.
-The most recent Pension Protection Act ("PPA") zone status available in 2011 and 2010 is for the plan's year-end at December 31, 2010, and December 31, 2009, respectively.
+The Company's participation in the multi-employer defined benefit pension plan for the years ended December 31, 2012 and 2011 is outlined in the table below.
+The most recent Pension Protection Act ("PPA") zone status available in 2012 and 2011 is for the plan's year-end at December 31, 2011, and December 31, 2010, respectively.
 The zone status is based on information the Company received from the plan and is certified by the plan's actuary.
-Among other factors, plans in the red zone are generally less than 65 percent funded, plans in the yellow zone are less than 80 percent funded, and plans in the green zone are at least 80 percent funded.
+Among other factors, plans in the red zone are generally less than 65% funded, plans in the yellow zone are less than 80% funded, and plans in the green zone are at least 80% funded.
 The "FIP/RP Status Pending/Implemented" column indicates whether a financial improvement plan ("FIP") or a rehabilitation plan ("RP") is either pending or has been implemented.
-The number of employees covered by the Company's multi-employer plan increased by 18 percent, from 164 in 2010 to 194 in 2011, affecting the period-to-period comparability of the contributions for years 2010 and 2011.
-The increase in covered employees corresponded to an increase in overall business at the Company's Columbus, Ohio facility.
+The number of employees covered by the Company's multi-employer plan decreased by 6%, from 164 in 2011 to 154 in 2012, affecting the period-to-period comparability of the contributions for years 2011 and 2012.
+The decrease in covered employees corresponded to a decrease in overall business at the Company's Columbus, Ohio facility.

-EIN/Pension Pension Protection Act Zone Status FIP/RP Status Pending/ ions of the pany Surcharge Expiration Date of Collective Bargaining Pension Fund Plan Number 2011 2010 Implemented 2011 2010 Imposed Agreement IAM National Pension Fund / National Pension Plan ^(A) 51-6031295 - 002 Green as of 12/31/10 Green as of 12/31/09 No \$416,000 \$385,000 No 8/10/2013 Total Contributions: \$416,000 \$385,000
+EIN/Pension Act Zone Status Pending/ ions of the Surcharge Expiration Date of Collective Bargaining Pension Fund Plan Number 2012 2011 Implemented 2012 2011 Imposed Agreement IAM National Pension Fund / National Pension Plan (A) 51-6031295 - 002 Green as of 12/31/11 Green as of 12/31/10 No \$443,000 \$416,000 No 8/10/2013 Total Contributions: \$443,000 \$416,000

 (A) The National Pension Plan utilized a five year amortization extension in accordance with § 431(d) of the Internal Revenue Code of 1986 ("the Code") to amortize its losses from 2008.
 The plan re-certified its zone status after using the amortization provisions of the Code.
-The Company's contributions to the plan did not represent more than 5% of total contributions to the plan as indicated in the plan's most recently available annual report for the plan year ended December 31, 2010.
+The Company's contributions to the plan did not represent more than 5% of total contributions to the plan as indicated in the plan's most recently available annual report for the plan year ended December 31, 2011.
 Under the terms of the collective-bargaining agreement, the Company is required to make contributions to the plan for each hour worked up to a maximum of 40 hours per week, at the following rates: \$1.15 per hour from August 9, 2010 through August 7, 2011; \$1.20 per hour from August 8, 2011 through August 12, 2012; and, \$1.25 per hour from August 13, 2012 through August 10, 2013.

-Prior to the acquisition of Columbus Plastics, certain of the Company's employees were participants in Navistar's post retirement health and life insurance benefit plan.
+Prior to the acquisition of Columbus Plastics, certain of the Company's employees were participants, or were eligible to participate, in Navistar's post retirement health and life insurance benefit plan.
 This plan provides healthcare and life insurance benefits for certain employees upon their retirement, along with their spouses and certain dependents and requires cost sharing between the Company, Navistar and the participants, in the form of premiums, co-payments, and deductibles.
 The Company and Navistar share the cost of benefits for these employees, using a formula that allocates the cost based upon the respective portion of time that the employee was an active service participant after the acquisition of Columbus Plastics to the period of active service prior to the acquisition of Columbus Plastics.